‘Vicious cycle’ of shortages at aged home

 A “vicious cycle” of staff and protective equipment shortages, as well as sub-optimal infection control practices, contributed to the COVID-19 outbreak at Sydney’s Newmarch House, a review has found.

 The outbreak at the Anglicare-run nursing home started on April 11 and was declared over on June 15.
-In that time 19 residents died, with 17 of the deaths directly attributed to COVID-19.
+In that time 19 residents died, with 17 of the deaths directly attributed to coronavirus.

-There were 71 cases of COVID-19 diagnosed in residents and staff members during the outbreak.
+There were 71 cases of COVID-19 diagnosed in residents and staff during the outbreak.

 The independent review found at the time, no other residential aged care home in Australia had experienced an outbreak of such magnitude.